 Menopause Symptoms That Aren’t Always Talked About

-We often hear about hot flashes and mood swings during menopause.
+We mostly hear about hot flashes and mood swings during menopause.
 But that's not the whole story when it comes to menopause symptoms.
-Did you know that there are at least 40 recorded symptoms for peri/menopause and that they can affect every woman differently?
-And many women experiencing them may not know they are connected to the hormonal changes of peri/menopause.
+Did you know that there are at least 40 recorded symptoms for peri/menopause, and that they can affect every woman differently?
+Add in that many women experiencing them may not know they are connected to the hormonal changes of peri/menopause, and you have a recipe for a lot of confusion.

 Read on to discover some lesser-known, but still extremely common, menopause symptoms and what you can do about them